kevinsullivan/TLAPlusDocker/README.md

 - Right click in file area.
 Select Source Action then Parse Module.
 All should be well.
 - Change the name of the color variable to colour.
 Save the file.
 Parse Module again.
 There should be an error.
 - Fix the error by undoing the change in spelling.
 Save.
 Parse Module.
 All should be well again.
-- Good, everything works.
-Now start the video and follow along, emptying the test.tla file then following the video.
+- Now start the video and follow along, emptying test.tla to follow along from the start of its development.
 - If you want to flag issues or suggest or contribute improvements, please use GitHub issues and send PRs.

 ## Nice features (as you will see in the video)